Health and Safety

 Below is the procedure that must be followed:

-If a parent/legal guardian of the player is present, have the parent/legal guardian sign and date the form, and give the parent/legal guardian one copy of the completed form.
+2. If a parent/legal guardian of the player is present, have the parent/legal guardian sign and date the form, and give the parent/legal guardian one copy of the completed form.
 If the parent/legal guardian is not present, then the team official is responsible for notifying the parent/legal guardian as soon as possible by phone or email and then submitting the form to the parent/legal guardian by email or mail.

-When the parent/guardian is not present, the team official must make a record of how and when the parent/legal guardian was notified.
+3. If and when the parent/guardian is not present, the team official must make a record of how and when the parent/legal guardian was notified.
 The notification will include a request for the parent/legal guardian to provide confirmation and completion of the Concussion Notification Form whether in writing or electronically.

 Please submit your Concussion Return to Play form by clicking here